zsotyooo/oryx-for-zed/README.md

 ### Extend/change settings

-If you want to customise settings, just rely on onyx-for-zed API.
+If you want to customise settings, just rely on onyx-for-zed [API](#api).
+The following example shows how to create a custom build.

 #### build.js
-Create a `build.js` file in your project containing custom settings, the logic needed to pass them to the `webpack` configuration and the builder:
+Create a `build.js` file in your project containing your custom settings and the logic needed to get the `webpack` configuration and run the builder:

 ```js
 const oryx = require('@spryker/oryx');